 But the only way he can do it, Sean, is to be disciplined and focused and not just try to throw everything he has at her.

-And you think he could win if he does that.
+And you think he could win if he does that?

 I think it's possible he can get this race very close because John's right.

-He's gonna focus the opposition.
+He's got to focus the opposition.

-Right now his negatives are going up because of what you guys described, and he needs to focus attention on her and change.
+Right now, his negatives are going up because of what you guys described.

-All right, guys, thank you both for being with us.
+Thank you both for being with us.

-Is there any part of that story because they portray him as so negative towards women and they use you to portray him that way?
+Because they portray him as so negative towards women, and they use you to portray him that way.

-I have never seen him be anything but a gentleman, b very gracious to women, very respectful of women, and anybody that tells me that I saw that is wrong.
+I have never seen him be anything but a gentleman, very gracious to women, very respectful of women.

-Um he was not that way to me, he wasn't that way to anybody I'd met.
+He wasn't that way to anybody I'd met.

 I met a lot of women when I was around him.

-Do you think they had pre-written the story and that they had an agenda and were trying to force you to say things or trying to get you to say things to to fit their narrative that they had already made?
+Do you think they had pre-written the story and that they had an agenda and were trying to force you to say things or trying to get you to say things to fit their narrative that they had already made?

 I do.